andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 {{ m.divider() }}

-Each member of the cast has dealt with their own body image challenges, however large or small, before reaching a comfort level where they'd even consider auditioning for this piece.
-But comfort with our own bodies is just the start.
+In order to muster the courage to perform nude for an audience you must be comfortable in your own body.
+But that's just the start.
 The most significant mental hurdle is comfort with *others* seeing our bodies.
 Comfort with their gaze.
 Comfort with their judgement.
-Because each performer has their own relationship to their body and society's varying corpuscular expectations based on age, gender, race, or sexual orientation, this has been an easier road for some than others.
+Because each performer has their own relationship to their body and society's varying **corpuscular** expectations based on age, gender, race, or sexual orientation, this has been an easier road for some than others.

 The performers who are active in the North Carolina dance scene (most of the